Summary Information For: AAV5, FVIII-BDD, Roctavian, NCT03370913 (Phase 3, GENEr8-1 Study)

 Efficacy details

-The impact of anti-AAV5 TAb and AAV5 TI titers on FVIII activity was reported here9 as follows:
+The impact of anti-AAV5 TAb and AAV5 TI titers on FVIII activity was reported in reference #9 as follows:

 • 3 pts. who developed detectable anti-AAV5 TAb (titers of < 20, 56, and 91) between screening and day 1 (range, 25–42 days) were treated with valoctocogene roxaparvovec